gabrielcapilla/min/README.md

 ### Rounded corners

 In `about:config` you can make the bottom window corners rounded by setting `widget.gtk.rounded-bottom-corners.enabled` to `true`.

+## Miscellaneous

+### Prettify & Minify

+The `userChrome.css` file is **minified**.
+This provides a very lightweight file.
+If you want to customize the `userChrome.css` file to add functionality, you can use Prettier.
+If you want a commented `userChrome.css`, let me know.

 ### Inspiration